latham91/hello-fresh-clone/README.md

 ### What was the challenge?

-The week 1 challenge of the Code Nation: Master Software Bootcamp was to pick a website and clone it using HTML, CSS, and JavaScript.
-However, in this project, I decided to focus solely on HTML and CSS (Sass) without integrating JavaScript.
+The week 1 challenge of the Code Nation: Master Software Bootcamp was to pick a website and clone it using HTML & CSS.

 ### How did I complete the challenge?